sebastianjnuwu/KellyWorld/README.md

 # Contributing

-Contributors can also help develop this project through [PR](https://github.com/sebastianjnuwu/KellyWorld/pulls), your contribution helps improve code and implement new things!
+Contributors can also help develop this project through [`Pull requests`](https://github.com/sebastianjnuwu/KellyWorld/pulls), your contribution helps improve code and implement new things!

 # License